-In the early days of quantum mechanics people diffracted atomic beams from crystalline surface in reflection to test de Broglie’s hypothesis .
+In the early days of quantum mechanics, people diffracted atomic beams from crystalline surfaces in reflection to test de Broglie’s hypothesis .
 These gratings offer a period well below a nanometer and also for neutrons you can use such gratings.
 However, if you try the same thing with atoms, you most likely rather destroy the crystal than observing diffraction in transmission.

 Make it unique

 So, is it a lost cause to use crystals?
 Not really, you just have to combine several unique ingredients for this endeavor to be successful :

 - Take the thinnest conceivable crystalline material there is.
 A good choice is single-layer graphene consisting of carbon atoms in a hexagonal chicken wire arrangement as it is extremely resistant to forces.
 However, other 2D materials might also work.